aviskase/aviskase.github.io/_posts/en/2019-07-30-en-am-for-task-management.md

 lang: en
 ---

-I'm an infrequent blogger, so how weird it is my last post was about RTM?
+I'm an infrequent blogger, so how weird it is that my last post was about RTM?
 I was a loyal RTM user for quite a time...
 Well, I have a new love now.
 His name is [Marvin](https://www.amazingmarvin.com/).

 Marvin is still young, yet powerful.
 He has some problems and rough corners, but development couple (yes, just 2 persons!) is the most responsive and creative force I've seen.
 I'm still learning and tweaking my system there, but I want to describe the first working iteration to be able to improve and compare later.